 Whole Roasted Fish With Oregano, Parsley, and Lemon

-Fish heads are a traditional part of the Rosh Hashanah meal, so if you've never tried cooking a whole fish then this is a good time to start.
-It's easier than you might think—the skin protects the meat and makes it extra tender.
-The best way to flavor a whole fish is to stuff the body cavity with aromatics—here we go with fresh herbs, garlic, ginger, and lemon.
+Fish heads are a traditional part of the Rosh Hashanah meal, so if you've never tried cooking a whole fish before, this is a good time to start.
+It's easier than you might think, and the results are superb, since the skin protects the meat and makes it extra tender.
+The best way to flavor a whole fish is to stuff the body cavity with aromatics—here, we go with fresh herbs, garlic, ginger, and lemon.

 Whole Roasted Branzino With Tangerine-Fennel Vinaigrette